SacTools/SAC_NODE_EXPORTER/README.md

     Automatically populates the **Export Path** field with the directory of your currently open Nuke script.
     *Note: Your script must be saved to disk for this to work.*
 *   **Export Path :**
-    The base directory where the exported files will be saved.
-You can manually browse for a path using the folder icon.
+    The base directory where the exported files will be saved, you can manually browse for a path using the folder icon.
 *   **File Name :**
     Enter the desired name for your file (e.g., `Color_Grade_Setup`).
 Do not worry about adding extensions; the tool handles them automatically.